ztaira/bsmsViz/README.md

 - Visualises this data using the d3 visualization library

 ### What it doesn't do:
-- Check that course namings are consistent (As of Feb.
-7th, 2017, the class EECE 5698 has three different titles in three different concentrations)
+- Check that course namings are consistent

 ### Included Files:
 ```